 Sales Director, Asia Pacific & Japan

-Guy J. Ofek - is a seasoned and well experienced business and channel manager, with over 13 years of diversified experience across the various sub regions of Asia and the Pacific, from India to Australia & New Zealand.
-In his current role he serves as the Sales Director for Asia Pacific & Japan with Mcor Technologies, an Irish leading developer, producer and supplier of 3D Printers utilizing Selective Deposition Lamination (SLD) technology, in order to deliver full colour 3D models, made from standard office paper.
-Guy started his career in the 3D printing industry back in 2008, selling LOM based printers by SOLIDO, before moving to Objet Geometries in 2010, where he managed the expansion of its channel network in SEA as well as lead its Global Accounts in Asia.
-2 years later, following the merger between Objet and Stratasys, Guy took his channels through the merger, allowing for smooth integration, knowledge transfer and cross selling.
-In his last role with STRATASYS, Guy was tasked with assisting the Company's Strategic Accounts in Asia shift from prototyping to production oriented application, as part of his role as Strategic Accounts Manager for Korea & Japan.
-Prior to joining Stratasys Guy managed the Asian distribution channels for RoboGroup (intelitek) for 7 years, an Israeli developer and manufacturer of hardware, software & e-Learning solutions focusing on engineering and design disciplines, geared for the technological and vocational training vertical.
-Guy is a trained and certified attorney, who moved to business after 6 years of practice, following the successful graduation of his Master degree from Manchester Business School (MBA).
-Guy, been living and working in Seoul for 3.5 years now, and is highly connected and involved in social and business community, through the various roles he carries with the Korean Business Leaders Alliance (Community Director), Ministry of Human Resource Development (Mentor at the K-Move program), and the Israeli VC YOZMA Group (Venture Partner).
+Guy J. Ofek is a seasoned and well experienced business and channel manager, with over 15 years of diversified experience across the various sub regions of Asia and the Pacific.
+He currently serves as the APJ Sales Director for Mcor Technologies, the world only provider of 3D Printers utilizing standard office paper to deliver full color, paper made 3D models.
+Mr. Ofek's career in the AM industry started back in 2008, selling printers by Solido, before moving to Objet Geometries in 2010, to managed the expansion of its channel network in SEA, as well as lead its Global Accounts in Asia.
+Four years later, and following the merger with Stratasys, Guy was tasked with assisting the company’s Strategic Accounts in Japan and Korea shift from prototyping to production oriented application, as part of his role as Strategic Accounts Manager for APJ.
+Guy - a trained and certified attorney - earned his bachelor degree back in 1997, and after several years of practice, moved to business world following his Master degree from Manchester Business School.
+Guy is currently residing in Seoul for 4.5 years, were he is highly connected and involved in social and business community, through his roles at the Korea Business Leaders Alliance (Community Director), and the Beefsteak & Burgundy Club - Seoul Chapter (President).

 Guy Ofek is speaker of the following session: